Demysdcl/touristSpotApi/README.md

 - Choose the Spring Boot Application file (search for @SpringBootApplication)
 - Right Click on the file and Run as Java Application

-Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so:
+Alternatively you can use the [Spring Boot Gradle plugin](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/html/) like so:

 ```shell
 gradlew bootRun